 Patron Code of Conduct

 Biddle Law Library primarily serves the faculty, students, and staff of the University of Pennsylvania Law School and it is a private facility.
+Biddle also serves the public as a Federal Depository Library.
 The library strives to provide collections, facilities, and services that support the scholarly mission of the University of Pennsylvania Law School.
 To foster an environment conducive to study and research, all users are expected to abide by the library’s policies and guidelines, including the following:

 - Under the library’s access policy, the library grants temporary and revocable access privileges to certain groups of users.
 It is the responsibility of visitors to provide credentials to prove that they meet the access criteria.